 Your second postoperative appointment will be scheduled at the time of the first.
-Your second postoperative appointment will be scheduled at the time of the first for approximately four to six weeks after your surgery date.

-The timing of your return to school or work will be discussed after your first post-operative appointment and is ordinarily outlined before surgery.
+Your return to school or work will be discussed after your first post-operative appointment but is ordinarily outlined before surgery.
 We will be happy to provide any documentation or forms required by your school or work.
 Please contact our medical assistants Keisha Bourne who can be reached at kbourne@paleyinstitute.org or (561) 844-5255 ext.
 240 and Dalia Hanna who can be reached at dhanna@paleyinstitute.org or (561) 844-5255 ext.
 243.